-(16) The following additional considerations are applicable in determining whether a disclosure requires registration:
+(15) The following additional considerations are applicable in determining whether a disclosure requires registration:

 - a.
-Parliamentary lobbying on behalf of a foreign government is a registrable activity whether or not the purpose is political or government influence.
+Parliamentary lobbying on behalf of a foreign government is a registrable activity unless an exemption applies, whether or not the purpose is political or government influence.
 However, parliamentary lobbying on behalf of a foreign government related entity, foreign political organisation or foreign government related individual is only a registrable activity where the purpose is political or government influence. - b.
 The term 'lobbying' has a broad meaning and includes communicate, in any way, with a person or a group of persons for the purpose of influencing any process, decision or outcome, and represent the interests of a person in any process. - c.
 The requisite purpose must be determined by reference to the intention of the person undertaking the activity or their belief about the intention of the foreign principal and either the intention of any foreign principal or the circumstances in which the activity is undertaken. - d.
-Examples of federal government decisions include decisions made by the Executive Council, Cabinet or a committee of Cabinet, a Minister or Ministers, a Commonwealth entity, a Commonwealth company, or an individual in the course of performing his or her functions. - e.
+Examples of federal government decisions include decisions made by the Executive Council, Cabinet or a committee of Cabinet, a federal Minister or Ministers, a Commonwealth entity or its subsidiary, a Commonwealth company, or an individual in the course of performing his or her functions. - e.
 For activities that a person undertakes as a former Cabinet Minister or recent designated position holder, there is no requirement to establish the purpose is political or government influence. - f.
-The term 'designated position holder' means a Minister, MP, a member of staff of a Minister, an agency head, a deputy agency head, a holder of an office under a law of the Commonwealth equivalent to that of agency head or deputy agency head and an Ambassador or High Commissioner.
+The term 'designated position holder' means a Minister, MP, a member of staff of a Minister at or above the level of senior advisor, an agency head, a deputy agency head, a holder of an office under a law of the Commonwealth equivalent to that of agency head or deputy agency head and an Ambassador or High Commissioner.
 A recent designated position holder is a person who held the position at any time in the last 15 years, but who is not holding the office at the particular time. - g.
-A transparency notice issued under the Act may state that a person is a foreign government related entity or foreign government related individual.
+A transparency notice issued under the FITSA may state that a person is a foreign government related entity or foreign government related individual.